nmaas-platform/nmaas-docs/docs/guides/application-manager-guide.md

 !!! info

-    The applications from the NMaaS portfolio are being deployed on Kubernetes.
+    The applications from the nmaas portfolio are being deployed on Kubernetes.
 To this end each application has to be containerized and described in the form of a Helm chart.

 !!! info
     The application administration option is available only for users with System administrator or Application manager roles assigned.